yovinasilvia/yovinasilvia/README.md

 🎓 For three months, I attended the Immersive Program at Alterra Academy for Data Engineering.

-📫 How to reach me: LinkedIn
+📫 How to reach me: LinkedIn, Github and Gmail

 Feel free to connect with me!